1994–1996 United States broadcast television realignment: Fox launches and pursues the NFL

 Fox formally launched as a network on October 9, 1986, with the debut of The Late Show with Joan Rivers and was preparing to unveil its first night of prime time programming on April 5, 1987.
 (Note: The network identified itself as "FBC" in between these two dates before adopting the name "Fox" outright.)
 Against this backdrop, TCF chairman Barry Diller announced in January 1987 that Fox was ready to bid on MNF in an attempt to win legitimacy, telling the Miami Herald, "We would take ABC's (current) contract and sign it today."
 Diller viewed an MNF bid as making a long-term investment, and was prepared for Fox to "lose money in the double-digit eight figures" with such a deal buoyed by Murdoch's financial resources.
 ABC decided to bid for a renewal based largely on Fox's interest in MNF, with a fee reduction saving the network approximately $20 million per year and low-rated Sunday and Thursday games moved to ESPN.
 While Fox bid $7 million per game compared to ABC's $6.5 million per game, Rozelle was reportedly uninterested in the Fox offer as the network was still unestablished.
 NFL officials also expressed a willingness to remain with ABC and were unsure if Fox would exist in three years, a fate shared by other past attempts at a "fourth network".

+In 1993, Fox was the Big Three networks’ bratty half-brother ... capable of simultaneously producing some of the very best and very worst shows on TV.
+It had The Simpsons and The X-Files.
+It also had Chevy Chase’s late-night talk show and a sitcom where Henry Winkler played Rush Limbaugh-lite ...
+That Fox saw the NFL as a way of gaining credibility was ironic.
+The year before, as part of its strategy of giving the finger to the old networks, Fox had aired an In Living Color special opposite CBS’s Super Bowl halftime show.
+Now, Rupert Murdoch was saying, he wanted the Super Bowl.